Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: MINLP Formulation for PRS Approximation

-Nevertheless, satisfying \cref{eqn:detcon} doesn't ensure there are indeed $n$ different intersection points (or lines), because two formally different representations of intersection points (or lines) may refer to an identical intersection point (or line), as illustrated in \cref{fig:occurrence_identical}.
+Nevertheless, satisfying \cref{eqn:detcon} can not ensure that there are indeed $n$ different intersection points (resp.~lines), because two formally different representations of the intersection points (resp.~lines) may refer to an identical intersection point (resp.~line), as illustrated in \cref{fig:occurrence_identical}.